thomasv1995/ESCP_NLP_Final_Project/README.md

 *Group 5: Amélie Pingeot, Youssef Jachttar, Qinjiong Zeng & Thomas Vermaelen*

 This is the final project to our class in Natural Language Processing.
-For this assignment we are tasked to predict the best answer for each question that was posted on an online forum.
+For this assignment we are tasked to predict the best answer for each question that was posted on online forums.
 We are provide a dataset containing observations that consist of either questions, answers or comments.
 The variables include the observation id, parent id (for answer and comments only), the text, is_best_answer, category, date, just to name a few.
 Our final results reveal that Random Forest outperforms Logistic Regression in predicting the best answer, where AUC of RF = 0.99 and AUC of LR = 0.80 for the testing set.